 - Dispose of the tick by drowning it in alcohol or flushing it down the toilet

-Be on the lookout for any of the symptoms described below, and contact your doctor should you experience any of them.
+Be on the lookout for any symptoms described below, and contact your doctor should you experience any of them.
 Your doctor will know best how to treat Lyme disease.

 Symptoms of Lyme Disease

-Left untreated, Lyme disease has a wide range of symptoms that are commonly associated with other illnesses.
-This can make it difficult for doctors to diagnose right away, but more research is being conducted to further understand this disease.
+Left untreated, Lyme disease has many symptoms commonly associated with other illnesses.
+This can make it difficult for doctors to diagnose right away, but more research is being conducted to understand this disease further.

 Here are the symptoms to be aware of for early on-set Lyme disease:

 Also, 70 to 80 percent of patients with Lyme disease experience what is known as an erythema migrans rash.
 This rash develops within 3 to 30 days at the tick bite site.
 It is not painful or itchy, but it will produce a redness that can spread up to 12 inches in diameter.